Diophantine tori and nonselfadjoint inverse spectral problems: Assumptions

+valid in the space of holomorphic symbols satisfying the bound (\ref{orderfunction}).
+Let us also assume that the principal symbol $p = p_0$ satisfies an ellipticity condition at infinity,

-When $M$ is a compact, real analytic 2-manifold, assume that in any choice of local coordinates $P_\epsilon$ is a differential operator with analytic coefficients, which themselves have asymptotic expansions in powers of $h$ and are smooth in $\epsilon$.
-Assume also that $p$ satisfies an ellipticity condition near infinity,
+When $M$ is a compact, real analytic 2-manifold, assume that in any choice of local coordinates $P_\epsilon = P+i\epsilon Q$ is a differential operator of order $m$ with analytic coefficients, which themselves have asymptotic expansions in integer powers of $h$.
+Assume also that the principal symbol $p$ of $P$ satisfies an ellipticity condition near infinity,

-where we implicitly assume that $M$ has been equipped with a Riemannian metric, so that the quantity $\langle \xi \rangle = \sqrt{1 + |\xi|^2}$ makes sense.
-Assume also that the underlying Hilbert space is $L^2(M,\mu(dx))$, where $\mu$ is some positive real-analytic density on $M$.
+where we implicitly assume that $M$ has been equipped with an analytic Riemannian metric, so that the quantity $\langle \xi \rangle = \sqrt{1 + |\xi|^2}$ makes sense.
+Assume also that the underlying Hilbert space is $L^2(M,\mu(dx))$, where $\mu$ is the Riemannian volume form on $M$.

+In both cases, we assume that $P$ is formally selfadjoint on $L^2$, which implies that $p$ is real.